-Similar to humans and dogs, the retention of food particles on the teeth will lead to the development of plaque, tartar, gingivitis, and periodontal disease in cats.
-Without regular care at home and in the veterinary clinic, dental disease will develop.
-In addition to tartar and gingivitis, cats may experience other dental conditions including tooth resorption and chronic gingivostomatitis.
+Dental disease is extremely common.
+Between 50-90% of cats over 3 years of age have some degree of plaque, tartar, gingivitis, and periodontal disease.
+Without regular care at home and in the veterinary clinic, plaque and tartar will result in gingivitis and periodontal disease.
+Additionally, many cats experience other painful dental conditions including tooth resorption and chronic gingivostomatitis.

 Oral Healthcare at Home

 Oral healthcare should be discussed at every preventive healthcare visit.
 A discussion of home care options should include the daily brushing or wiping of a cat’s teeth.
 Recommended products such as therapeutic diets and treats should be verified by the Veterinary Oral Health Council (VOHC) for claims for control of plaque and tartar.
 Working with their veterinarian, clients should be encouraged to develop a routine home care protocol that comprises daily brushing as well as the use of one or more VOHC verified products.
 However, daily home care should not be started in an unhealthy mouth as it will cause pain and delay appropriate treatment.
 Home care options are best employed in young cats with a healthy mouth, or after dental assessment and treatment in an older cat.
 The use of dental treats or diets should be incorporated into the patient’s nutritional program to avoid excessive caloric intake.

 - Tooth brush: A variety of types should be provided, as each cat will vary in acceptance of different tooth brush types.

 - Wrapping a 2 inch gauze square around a finger may be a more acceptable approach for wiping plaque from a cat’s teeth on a daily basis.

 - Veterinary toothpaste samples: While the act of physically removing dental plaque is key in the prevention of disease, toothpaste may aid in the removal, and may also be used to encourage the cat to chew on the tooth brush.